AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 >
 >A use-class should only be used when something cannot be done in HTL alone.

 For example, suppose that you want the `info` component to display the `title` and `description` properties of the resource, but all in lowercase.
-Since HTL does not have a method for lowercasing strings, you will need a use-class.
-We can do this by adding a Java use-class and changing `/apps/my-example/component/info/info.html` as follows:
+Because HTL does not have a method for lowercasing strings, you need a use-class by adding a Java use-class and changing `/apps/my-example/component/info/info.html` as follows:

 ```xml
 <div data-sly-use.info="Info">